APICS ESSENTIAL PURCHASING SKILLS FOR BUYERS

-This course addresses the basic functions performed by buyers and purchasing employees.
-It defines Purchasing department’s relationship with the rest of the organization and its impact on other business functions.
-In this course students will be exposed to best practice purchasing and sourcing strategies.
+This course addresses the basic functions performed by buyers and purchasing employees and defines Purchasing Department’s relationship with the rest of the organization and its impact on other business functions.
+In this course, students will be exposed to best practices in purchasing and sourcing strategies.
 All terms and concepts taught in this course are based on the APICS Body of knowledge.

 None.
 It is strongly recommended that students have a basic knowledge or some experience with purchasing activities.